-Main Street Stone Arch Bridge over Spring Creek.
-Built in the 1880s by contractor and East Union farmer Charles Skone to replace a wooden bridge that rumbled like thunder when horses and carriages crossed.
-The old wooden bridge was vulnerable to rot, to horses falling through, and to washing out during heavy rains.
-When surface planking was replaced in 1889 the specifications called for planks 3 inches thick and 14 feet long.
-The new stone bridge was fashioned in the Syrian arched style and composed of locally quarried red rock.
-Skone's bridge was the first made of stone in Carver The bridge's builder, Charles (Carl) Skone, was of Swedish descent, born April 3, 1855 at East Union, just west of Carver.
-He was the son of Johannes Daniel Skone, born in Sweden in 1833, and Annette Bengtsdotter, born in Sweden about 1824 and from the Swedish Lutheran community at Gothaholm near Watertown in Carver County.
+The Skones were of Swedish descent, with son Charles (Karl), born on April 3, 1855 at East Union, just west of Carver.
+His father, Johannes Daniel Skone, was born in Sweden in 1833, and his mother, Annette Bengtsdotter, was born in Sweden about 1824 and from the Swedish Lutheran community at Gothaholm near Watertown in Carver County.
 Charles' father Johannes (John) was likely from the province of Skåne in southern Sweden, as the family surname suggests.
-Charles Skone probably built his brick farmhouse in Section 25 of Dahlgren Township, west of Carver, and he may well be the builder of the 1876 St. Nicholas School and Rectory, built in stone, in Carver.
-In November 1873 Charle's father Johannes D. Skone received the contract to build an earlier bridge over Carver Creek, near Joseph Weinmann's house, for which he was to receive \$180.
-The senior Skone seems to have had previous experience at bridge building, as the Weekly Valley Herald newspaper wrote that he was "an old hand at the business".
-Perhaps 18-year old son Charles had assisted him and apprenticed on the earlier project, which was completed in December 1873.
+Charles Skone probably built his own brick farmhouse in Section 25 of Dahlgren Township, west of Carver, and he may well be the builder of the 1876 St. Nicholas School and Rectory, built in stone, in Carver.

 Charles Skone was married to Mathilda Applequist, also of Swedish ancestry, who was born on Aug.
 28, 1860 at Gothaholm.
 In 1887 Charles Skone served as president of the Carver County Fair held at Carver's Riverside Park.
 Charles Skone had a farm in Dahlgren Township two miles to the west of Carver in East Union, where in 1894 he was growing an improved variety of Yellow Dent Corn that he thought to be better than any in the state.
 The corn could be purchased on his farm or at John Hebeisen's place.
 In June, 1895 Skone put up a new barn on his farm.
 In August 1898 Charles Skone sold his farm of 200 acres, which was suitable for raising stock and having a frame residence and the "finest, best arranged barns in Carver County", touted the Weekly Valley Herald newspaper.
 According to the Seattle Department of Neighborhoods, the Skones were likely drawn to the Seattle area during the economic boom caused by the Klondike Gold Rush at the end of the 1800s.
 In 1903 Charles built a historic Vernacular style home in the Green Lake district of Seattle, Washington.
 Charles' parents, who had sold their East Union farm for \$5,000 in April 1902, were then living near them in Seattle.